Christmas joy could soon be spread throughout the entire year with the use of mistletoe extract being touted as a treatment for colon cancer.

-The treatments have been approved by Germany’s regulatory agency for herbs as a palliative therapy for malignant tumours only, used as a treatment but not to be recommended as a cure.
+The treatments have been approved by Germany’s regulatory agency for herbs as palliative therapy for malignant tumours only, used as a treatment but not to be recommended as a cure.

 Liquid mistletoe extract has been used as an alternative method to treat cancer for almost a century in Europe.
-The most common commercial products trade under the names Iscador and Helixor but has not been approved by the Food & Drug Administration (FDA).
+The most common commercial products trade under the names Iscador and Helixor but have not been approved by the Food & Drug Administration (FDA).

 The treatment can only be injected and is poisonous if taken by mouth.